apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 You may want to customize container images for many reasons, including:

-* Pre-installing additional dependencies,
+* Pre-installing additional dependencies
+* Launching third-party software in the worker environment
-* Launching third-party software
+* Launching third-party software in the background
 * Further customizing the execution environment

  This guide describes how to create and use customized containers for the Beam SDK.

 ### Prerequisites

-* You will need to have [Docker installed](https://docs.docker.com/get-docker/).
+* You will need to use Docker, either by [installing Docker tools locally](https://docs.docker.com/get-docker/) or using build services that can run Docker, such as [Google Cloud Build](https://cloud.google.com/cloud-build/docs/building/build-containers).
 * You will need to have a container registry accessible by your execution engine or runner to host a custom container image.
 Options include [Docker Hub](https://hub.docker.com/) or a "self-hosted" repository, including cloud-specific container registries like [Google Container Registry](https://cloud.google.com/container-registry) (GCR) or [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR).

 >  **NOTE**: On Nov 20, 2020, Docker Hub put [rate limits](https://www.docker.com/increase-rate-limits) into effect for anonymous and free authenticated use, which may impact larger pipelines that pull containers several times.

+For optimal user experience, we also recommend you use the latest released version of Beam.

 ### Building and pushing custom containers